Klipper3d/klipper/docs/Slicers.md

 M104 S0
 ```

 before the macro call.

-Also note that SuperSlicer has a
-"custom gcode only" button option, which achieves the same outcome.
+Also note that SuperSlicer has a "custom gcode only" button option, which achieves the same outcome.

+Since v1.6.0 PrusaSlicer has an option for this under the "Start G-Code options" group of the "Custom G-code" section called "Emit temperature commands automatically".
+It is checked by default, uncheck it to supress the heating codes in the final output.

 An example of a START_PRINT macro using these paramaters can
 be found in config/sample-macros.cfg